 Since life began on Earth, there have been several major mass extinctions.
 If you look closely at the geological time scale, you will find that at least five major mass extinctions have occurred in the past 540 million years.
 In each mass extinction, over 50% of animal species died.
 Though species go extinct frequently, a mass extinction in which such a high percentage of species go extinct is rare.
 The total number of mass extinctions could be as high as 20.
 It is probable that we are currently in the midst of another mass extinction.

 Two of the largest extinctions are described below:

-- At the end of the Permian period, about 99.5% of individual organisms went extinct!
+- At the end of the Permian Period, it is estimated that about 99.5% of individual organisms went extinct!
 Up to 95% of marine species perished, compared to “only” 70% of land species.
 Some scientists theorize that the extinction was caused by the formation of Pangaea, or one large continent made out of many smaller ones.
-One large continent has a smaller shoreline than many small ones, so reducing the shoreline space may have caused much of the marine life to go extinct ( Figure below ).
+One large continent has a smaller shoreline than many small ones, so reducing the shoreline space may have caused much of the marine life to go extinct (Figure below).

 The supercontinent Pangaea encompassed all of today’s continents in a single land mass.
 This configuration limited shallow coastal areas which harbor marine species.
 This may have contributed to the dramatic event which ended the Permian—the most massive extinction ever recorded.

-- At the end of the Cretaceous period, or 65 million years ago, all dinosaurs (except those which led to birds) went extinct.
+- At the end of the Cretaceous Period, or 65 million years ago, all dinosaurs (except those which led to birds) went extinct.
 Some scientists believe a possible cause is a collision between the Earth and a comet or asteroid.
 The collision could have caused tidal waves, changed the climate, increased atmospheric dust and clouds, and reduced sunlight by 10-20%.
 A decrease in photosynthesis would have resulted in less plant food, leading to the extinction of the dinosaurs.

-After each mass extinction, new species develop to fill the habitats where old species lived.
+After each mass extinction, new species evolve to fill the habitats where old species lived.
 This is well documented in the fossil record.

 - Extinctions, when a species entirely dies out, can happen when the environment changes, and the organisms do not have the traits they need to survive.